Your money-making expert. Financial journalist, TV and radio personality.

 Christmas has become the most expensive time of the year for many people – but you don’t have to break the bank this festive season.
-For example, Magic Freebies offers a way to fill up your stockings without spending a penny.
+For example, you can save money by using freebie apps like Olio which connects neighbours to share surplus food.

-With a little time and effort you really can celebrate for free.
+With a little time and effort you really can celebrate Christmas for free.

 You may not have a spare turkey lurking in your freezer, but there are plenty of seasonal recipes you can make with the ingredients cluttering up your kitchen cupboard.

 Search the BBC recipe finder for more ideas.
 Simply enter one or more ingredients in the search box and you get list of recipes from BBC chefs.